Cryptocurrency: Secret currency or taxable property?

 The IRS has defined a “hard fork” as when a cryptocurrency divides into two separate cryptocurrencies: an old legacy cryptocurrency and a new cryptocurrency.
 Each will have its own blockchain or distributive ledger going forward.
 The IRS does not consider this a taxable event so long as taxpayers do not receive new units of the cryptocurrency.

 The IRS has defined an “airdrop” as issuing new cryptocurrency to the owners listed on the blockchain or distributive ledger.
 An airdrop is recorded on the blockchain.
 When an airdrop follows a hard fork, taxpayers will have ordinary income on the fair market value of the units of new cryptocurrency received from the airdrop.

-Taxpayers who have not engaged in a virtual currency transaction during the tax year don’t need to file Schedule 1 (Form 1040) just to report no virtual currency transactions (i.e. to check “No” on the virtual currency checkboxes), but taxpayers who must file Schedule 1 (Form 1040) for other reasons will need to mark “No” if they did not engage in any transactions involving virtual currency.
+For 2019, taxpayers were required to file Schedule 1 (Form 1040) to answer “Yes” to the virtual currency checkbox.
+Taxpayers who have not engaged in a virtual currency transaction during the 2019 tax year don’t need to file Schedule 1 (Form 1040) just to report no virtual currency transactions (i.e. to check “No” on the virtual currency checkbox), but taxpayers who must file Schedule 1 (Form 1040) for other reasons will need to mark “No” if they did not engage in any transactions involving virtual currency.

-In addition to reporting virtual currencies transactions on Schedule 1 (Form 1040), taxpayers will need to report the transactions as income in the other appropriate places throughout their tax return.
+In addition to reporting virtual currency transactions with the virtual currency checkbox, taxpayers will need to report the virtual currency transactions in the other appropriate places throughout their tax return.